Alex Verdugo Player Props: Red Sox vs. Reds

 Alex Verdugo At The Plate

-- Verdugo leads Boston with a slugging percentage of .457, fueled by 22 extra-base hits.
+- Verdugo leads Boston in slugging percentage (.456) thanks to 22 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 25th, and he is 64th in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 27th, and he is 64th in the league in slugging.

-- Verdugo has picked up a hit in 74.0% of his 50 games this season, with more than one hit in 34.0% of those games.
+- Verdugo has picked up a hit in 38 of 51 games this year, with multiple hits 18 times.

-- He has hit a long ball in five games this year (10.0%), homering in 2.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.